-After the the jars have processed, turn off the heat and let the jars rest for a few minutes.
-Then carefully take the jars out of the canner and set them on a towel.
+After the pickles have been processed, turn off the heat and carefully take the jars out of the canner, and set them on a towel.

 Let the jars rest at room temperature for 24 hours.
-Anything that has not sealed after that should be put in the refrigerator and used within a week.
+Anything that has not been sealed after that time should be put in the refrigerator and used within a week.

 When Can You Eat the Pickles?

 This great recipe is ready within 24 hours!
 Which is part of the reason why I love it.
 It’s really hard waiting weeks to try something.
-But you should put the jar in the fridge first because they are best when they are cold.
+But you should put the pickles in the fridge before eating them because they are best when they are cold.

 How to Know if Jars Have Sealed?